![]() |

 was largely being done by very few people.
 As often happens, the

-initial enthusiasm wanes over time and as the enormity of the task
+initial enthusiasm wanes over time as the enormity of the task

 becomes increasingly apparent - so things just didn't happen.